-Following the successful launch of The FCG EPIC Week, over 70 people have already signed up to the event but organisers are calling for more of the Guernsey community to take on their own EPIC 7 day challenge.
+Following the successful launch of First Central Group's EPIC Week, over 70 people have already signed up to the event, but organisers are calling for more of the Guernsey community to take on their own EPIC seven-day challenge.

-The week-long event, which will take place on Monday 10th
+The week-long event, which will take place from Monday 10th

 to Sunday 16th

 July 2017, is raising money for Guernsey Mind and This is EPIC whilst inspiring people of all ages and abilities to become more active and take on new challenges.

 EPIC Challenges have created a selection of swimming, cycling, running, walking and triathlon distances as an example of the different activities individuals or teams can take part in during the seven-day event.